huggingface/blog/bert-cpu-scaling-part-2.md

 <br>

 The global trend highlights the positive impact of the number of cores on the observed latencies.
-In most of the case, increasing the number of cores reduces the computation time across the different workload sizes.
+In most of the cases, increasing the number of cores reduces the computation time across the different workload sizes.
 Still, putting more cores to the task doesn't result in monotonic latency reductions, there is always a trade-off between the workload’s size and the number of resources you allocate to execute the job.

 As you can see on the charts above, one very common pattern tends to arise from using all the cores available on systems with more than one CPU (more than one socket).
 The inter-socket communication introduces a significant latency overhead and results in very little improvement to increased latency overall.

-Also, this inter-socket communication overhead tends to be less and less perceptive when the workload becomes bigger and bigger, meaning the usage of all computational resources benefits from using all the available cores.
+Also, this inter-socket communication overhead tends to be less and less perceptive as the workload becomes larger, meaning the usage of all computational resources benefits from using all the available cores.
-In this domain, it seems PyTorch (Figure 1.) and Intel TensorFlow (Figure 4.) seems to have slightly better parallelism support, as showed on the sequence length 384 and 512 for which using all the cores still reduces the observed latency.
+In this domain, it seems PyTorch (Figure 1.) and Intel TensorFlow (Figure 4.) seem to have slightly better parallelism support, as showed on the sequence length 384 and 512 for which using all the cores still reduces the observed latency.